- Price for Uyuni Salt Flat (4 days): US$ 239 per person.

-This is a reference itinerary.
-The route to get to the salt flat, the places visited, the indicated order and the end time will always be subject to changes according to weather conditions, demonstration and accommodation availability.
-The confirmation of the itinerary is obtained in the briefing that the local supplier gives a day before the beginning of the activity, which does not mean that it will not be modified due to the happening of the situations already mentioned once the tour has already begun.
+This is a referential itinerary.
+The route to get to the salt flat, the places visited, the indicated order, and the end time will always be subject to change according to weather conditions, road conditions, unforseen events, and accommodation availability.
+The itinerary is confirmed in the briefing given by the supplier the day before the start of the activity.
+However, the itinerary still could be modified due to the occurrence of the aformentioned situations once the tour has already begun.

 Frequently Asked Questions